phone-icon

 Career Outcomes

-The successful completion of CSP Global’s PhD in Exercise Science can open many doors.
-Graduates may pursue career advancement in education, research, and health and wellness, often in leadership positions.
+A Doctorate in Kinesiology with an emphasis in Exercise Physiology from CSP Global can open many doors.
+Graduates may pursue career advancement in education, research, and health and wellness, often in leadership roles.
 Please note some positions may require additional education, experience, or certification.

 Our Unique Dissertation Process

-CSP Global has adopted a unique dissertation process for our PhD in Exercise Science that follows the Carnegie Model for for Applied Research.
-This approach will allow you to complete your dissertation process faster while engaging in industry-relevant projects.
+CSP Global has adopted a unique dissertation process for our Doctorate in Kinesiology that follows the Carnegie Model for applied research.
+This approach will allow you to complete your dissertation process faster while engaging in industry-relevant projects with our graduate faculty.

 You won’t have to complete all coursework before you begin your dissertation.
 We embed the dissertation process early in coursework through four seminar courses: